middleware-labs/middleware_dart_opentelemetry/README.md

   - Baggage management
   - Logging is not available yet

-[Dartastic OTel](https://pub.dev/packages/dartastic_opentelemetry) is suitable for Dart backends, CLIs or any Dart application.
+[Middleware_Dart OTel](https://pub.dev/packages/middleware_dart_opentelemetry) is suitable for Dart backends, CLIs or any Dart application.

 [Dartastic OTel API](https://pub.dev/packages/dartastic_opentelemetry_api) is the API for the Dartastic OTel SDK.